SamKacer/IntelliJ_NVDA_Addon/README.md

 1. Download latest release or build by running scons
 2. install like a normal addon by opening the generated addon file with NVDA (should open with NVDA by default)

+## How to fix the status bar text not being read

+If the status bar text isn't read out, such as for automatically reading error/warning descriptions, then it is likely that the status bar text widget isn't enabled.
+Since IntelliJ version 2023.3, it seems to be disabled by default, so it has to be manually enabled.
+To do so, do the following:

+1. Open the Search All panel by double tapping shift
+2. Search for "Status Bar Widgets" and activate it with Enter.
+3. Find  "status text" in the list.
+4. Activate it by pressing spacebar.
+(It  might not report whether it is checked or not)
+5. Exit the widgets list by pressing Esc.
+6. Retry reading the error/warning description.

+You can test whether the status bar text can now be read successfully by jumping to an error/warning with F2 and pressing NVDA + I.

 ## Tips for using IntelliJ
 ### Checking errors/warnings
 #### When focused inside a file editor: